EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 Step 1 - Hire an Immigration Attorney

-• Your attorney will work as your partner through the entire EB-5 process.
+- Your attorney will work as your partner through the entire EB-5 process.
 They will analyze your EB-5 investment for immigration compliance.
-They will also prepare all the necessary documents to make sure that you meet all the EB-5 visa requirements.
+They will also prepare all the necessary documents to make sure that you properly demonstrate that you meet all of the EB-5 visa requirements.

 Step 2 - Select an Investment